Experimental#

 Parameters:

 • rng – Seed for the random number generator.
 Accepts any value accepted by numpy.random.default_rng(). scenario.rng is always a Generator after initialisation.
-The initial rng state is stored in scenario.initial_rng_state and used by spawn_replications() to derive child seeds.
+The initial seed sequence is stored in scenario.seed_sequence and used by spawn_replications() to derive child seeds.

 • scenario_id – Index of the design point in the experiment matrix.